KSBA compactification of the moduli space of K3 surfaces with purely non-symplectic automorphism of order four: Explicit calculations of stable replacements

 \begin{lemma} Consider a semi-stable choice of $\lambda_1,\ldots,\lambda_8\in\mathbb{C}^8\subseteq(\mathbb{P}^1)^8$ such that $\lambda_{5}\lambda_{6}\lambda_{7}\lambda_{8}\neq0$, at least one of $\lambda_1,\lambda_2,\lambda_3,\lambda_4$ is different from the others, and at least one of $\lambda_5,\lambda_6,\lambda_7,\lambda_8$ is different from the others.
 Then the irreducible components $(Y_2, \frac{1+\epsilon}{2}B_{Y_2}+D_{Y_2}),(Y_3, \frac{1+\epsilon}{2}B_{Y_3}+D_{Y_3})$ of the limit pair are stable. \end{lemma}

-\begin{proof} To check that the pairs are stable, it is sufficient to check the singularities of the pairs corresponding to the exceptional divisors of the first two weighted blow-ups, because the flipping process does not produce any new singularities.
+\begin{proof} To check that the pairs are stable, it is sufficient to check the singularities of the pairs corresponding to the exceptional divisors of the first two weighted blow-ups, because the flip, which was described in Example~\ref{typecfirstexample}, does not produce any new singularities on the curve.
 With reference to the notation introduced in Example~\ref{typecsecondexample}, we have to show that $(F_{0}, \frac{1+\epsilon}{2}(C_0+L_{1})+D_{F_0})$ and $(F_{1}, \frac{1+\epsilon}{2}(C_1+L_{0})+D_{F_1})$ are log canonical.
 We only show this for the former pair since the proof for the latter is analogous.

 Note that from the equation of $C_0$ in Example~\ref{typecsecondexample}, it is clear that $C_0$ does not intersect two coordinate points $V(t, x_{0})$ and $V(t, y_{1})$.
 In particular, $C_{0}+L_{1}$ is supported on the smooth locus of $F_0$.
 If all $\lambda_{i}$'s for $i \le 4$ are distinct, then $C_{0}$ is nonsingular and intersects with $L_{1}$ and $D_{F_0}$ transversally.
 By checking the allowed collisions of the $\lambda_{i}$ with $i \le 4$, one can conclude that $(C_0+L_{1})$ has only singularities on Table \ref{tbl:degptconf}, and it intersects with $D_{F_0}$ at three points transversally.
 Thus the pair is log canonical. \end{proof}